 Remove search.certified-toolbar.com redirect from Internet Explorer:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Certified Toolbar related entries (Certified Toolbar) and disable them.

 To change your homepage from search.certified-toolbar.com to your preferred domain: Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove search.certified-toolbar.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "WebSearch".

-If you continue having problems with redirects to search.certified-toolbar.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the search.certified-toolbar.com virus, reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.